target111/py-onym/README.md

   -t TIMES, --times TIMES
                         Number of times to loop through the messages -r RETRIES, --retries RETRIES
                         Number of times to retry sending message until giving up.
+  -T TIMEOUT, --timeout TIMEOUT
+                        Number of seconds to wait on each operation until giving up.
+  -R RATE, --rate RATE  How many seconds to wait between each message.
 ```